Yvysanna/music-visualization-public/README.md

 In <b>analysis.ipynb</b>, scripts can be run to visualize some of the data or observe parts of it.

 <b>codes.ipynb</b> was an approach toward counting code appearances.
 This approach was not followed further but the code remains part of the work that has been done.

+<b>evalanalysis.ipynb</b>, contains a few scripts that can be run to visualize some of the data from the evaluation session or observe parts of it.